 Daily discounting is another way processors can make your pricing appear lower than it is.
 With daily discount, businesses are charged for processing each day in addition to paying fees at the end of the month.
 Billing statements often only list the end-of-month processing charges, making it appear that your processing rates are lower than they actually are.
 To see your true cost for processing, you’d need to add up all of the daily charges and combine it with the additional end of month charges.

-A common way that some businesses overpay for processing is when they’re charged using bundled pricing, also known as tiered pricing.
+A common way that some businesses overpay for processing comes from processors that use bundled pricing, also known as tiered pricing.
 With “tiered” or “bundled” pricing, processors can easily manipulate rates to offer lower quotes than what you’ll end up paying.
 Essentially, the processor groups or “bundles” types of transactions into different categories, and quotes you the rate for the lowest category.
 However, since not all of your transactions will fall into the lowest rate category, you could end up paying significantly more.
 In some cases, almost none of a business’s transactions qualify for the lowest group, causing rates that are many times higher the quoted rate.
 Additionally, processors can change which transactions qualify for the lowest rates at any time, leaving you vulnerable to unpredictable shifts in processing costs.

 Note that inviting a processor to quote through CardFellow does not lock that processor into CardFellow’s rules.
 Only certified quotes from processors that have signed a contract with CardFellow are eligible for lifetime rate locks, periodic statement monitoring, and other protections from CardFellow.

 My processor says they’ll match a quote from CardFellow’s marketplace